vinaygaba/CreditCardView/README.md

 Attribute Description
 -----------------

-###### android:background
+##### android:background

 Use this attribute to set the background of the card.
-This library includes 3 background by default which you can use, but feel free to put any drawable and use it as the card background as you please.
+This library includes 3 background by default which you can use, but **feel free to put any drawable and use it as the card background as you please**.
 If you do not want to use your own drawable and want to use the drawables available in the screenshots, do the following:

 1)Sky Background